EP Interest Group on Innovation in Health and Social Care

 Professor Nebojsa Lalic – Chair-Elect of the International Diabetes Federation Europe

-Edward Harding – Managing Director of the Hearth Failure Policy Network
+Edward Harding – Network Director of the Heart Failure Policy Network

 Debate moderated by Dr. Roberto Bertollini – President of Health First Europe